 About this month's title:

-A limited number of physical copies of the selected title will be available in advance at the Belt Branch for check out.
+A limited number of physical copies of the selected title are available in advance at the Belt Branch for check out.
 This selection is also available digitally on the library's Hoopla app.

 This program is for adults 18+.
 Discussion will be held virtually via Zoom.
 Advance registration required- meeting details will be e-mailed the day before the program.